Online advertising: Ad blocking

 Ad blocking, or ad filtering, means the ads do not appear to the user because the user uses technology to screen out ads.
 Many browsers block unsolicited pop-up ads by default.
 Other software programs or browser add-ons may also block the loading of ads, or block elements on a page with behaviors characteristic of ads (e.g. HTML autoplay of both audio and video).
 Approximately 9% of all online page views come from browsers with ad-blocking software installed, and some publishers have 40%+ of their visitors using ad-blockers.

+Use of mobile and desktop ad blocking software designed to remove traditional advertising grew by 41% worldwide and by 48% in the U.S. between Q2 2014 and Q2 2015.
+As of Q2 2015, 45 million Americans were using ad blockers.
+In a survey research study released Q2 2016, Met Facts reported 72 million Americans, 12.8 million adults in the UK, and 13.2 million adults in France were using ad blockers on their PCs, smartphones, or tablet computers.
+In March 2016, the Internet Advertising Bureau reported that UK ad blocking was already at 22% among people over 18 years old.
+As of 2021, 27% of US Internet users used ad blocking software, a trend that has been increasing since 2014.
+Among technical audiences the rate of blocking reaches 58% as of 2021.

 Anti-targeting technologies

 Some web browsers offer privacy modes where users can hide information about themselves from publishers and advertisers.
 Among other consequences, advertisers can't use cookies to serve targeted ads to private browsers.
 Most major browsers have incorporated Do Not Track options into their browser headers, but the regulations currently are only enforced by the honor system.